aboveaboutbelow/BandarChor_CryptoLocker_Analysis/README.md

 Analysis
 --------

-The original executable decrypts and unapcks itself.
+The original executable decrypts and unpacks itself.
 It can detect a sandboxed environment (e.g. VMWare) and terminates itself.
 It decrypts its payload (an executable packed with UPX 3.08) using VB5 code, taking 10-20 seconds.
 It then terminates and creates another process.
 This executable is written in Delphi.

 Functions of interest are found from about 0x495000 to 0x49E000.